rwebaz/Medcoin-Crypto-Currency-Project/README.md

 # Medcoin Crypto Currency Project

-A Git Hub repo showing the progress of the Medcoin™ Crypto Currency from inception to date.
+A Git Hub repo showing the progress of the Medcoin™ Crypto Currency Project from inception to date.